Lichen sclerosus - Anogenital in

 LS may be asymptomatic, although it often results in pruritus and burning.
 Additionally, there may pain on defecation, constipation, dysuria, or anal or genital bleeding.
 A major goal of treatment for male pediatric anogenital LS is to prevent urethral stricture.

 Misdiagnosis for sexual abuse most often occurs when the presentation is bullous, hemorrhagic, or erosive.
+Submucosal hemorrhages ("blood blisters") are rarely due to sexual abuse and are a common finding in LS.
 The presence of hypopigmentation, atrophic skin, and telangiectasias should help differentiate this condition from sexual maltreatment.
 Findings of confirmed sexual abuse are primarily associated with acute injuries to the genitalia, anus, or oral cavity, genital scarring, sexually transmitted diseases, or evidence of a deep notch.
 Case reports of LS coexisting with child abuse have been documented.

 Childhood sexual abuse can affect children of all ages and economic and cultural backgrounds.
 Practitioners working with this population should consider this diagnosis routinely.
 Childhood sexual abuse is a serious allegation with major repercussions to a child and their family, and the differential diagnosis of genital lesions suggestive of sexual abuse includes LS and other anogenital dermatoses.